Wary Canadians start spending as COVID-19 restrictions ease, boosting economy

 The country lost a record-breaking 2 million jobs in April and the unemployment rate surged to 13% amid coronavirus shutdowns.
 The May jobs report is due on Friday.

-And while manufacturing activity contracted for the third straight month in May, the pace of decline was less severe than in April, according to PMI data released this week.

-(Reporting by Julie Gordon; additional reporting by Fergal Smith in Toronto; editing by Steve Scherer and Chris Reese)
+(Reporting by Julie Gordon; additional reporting by Fergal Smith in Toronto; editing by Steve Scherer, Chris Reese and Leslie Adler)

 ((julie.gordon@thomsonreuters.com; 613-235-6745; Reuters Messaging: julie.gordon.thomsonreuters.com@reuters.net))